 Brandy Faulkner.
 Photo by Leslie King for Virginia Tech

-One of those winners was Brandy Faulkner, the Gloria D. Smith Professor of Black Studies at Virginia Tech and a collegiate assistant professor in the Department of Political Science.
+One of those winners was Brandy Faulkner, a collegiate assistant professor in the Department of Political Science.
 Faulkner has been at the forefront of many key initiatives to uplift underrepresented communities at Virginia Tech, collaborating with a wide range of organizations in advancing a culture of inclusion and forging meaningful relations between the university and the broader community.
 Notably, she has formed partnerships with Virginia Organizing, a community organization advancing social justice and building inclusive intercultural relations in the New River Valley and across the commonwealth.

 Edward Anthony Polanco